VAAEYC Leadership and Board

 Sociocracy, also known as dynamic governance, is a system of governance that seeks to achieve solutions that create harmonious social environments as well as productive organizations and businesses.
 It is distinguished by the use of consent rather than majority voting in decision-making.
 For VAAEYC, working circles make recommendations that the board consider for consent.

-VAAEYC has five working circles: Conference, Communication and Membership, Professional Development, Public Policy and Advocacy, and Equity.
-In addition there are working group circles formed to take on specific projects.
+VAAEYC has five working circles: Conference, Communication and Membership, Equity and Anti-Racism, Professional Development, and Public Policy and Advocacy.
+In addition to these standing circles there are working group circles formed to take on specific projects.